 Three cultures, a shared way of life

-Once separated by the dramatic terrain of the Bristol Bay region, the Aleut, Eskimo, and Indian people encountered each other thousands of years ago while venturing out in search of resources.
+Once separated by the dramatic terrain of the Bristol Bay region, the Alutiiq, Dena’ina, and Yup’ik people encountered each other thousands of years ago while venturing out in search of resources.
 Today, the distinct customs, languages and traditions of these ancient cultures still define our region.

-The Eskimos on the Bristol Bay side of the peninsula were hunters and fishers who lived on caribou, moose, bear, and other mammals.
-Waterfowl and ptarmigan also sustained the Eskimos, along with salmon harvested with gill nets made of spruce root.
+The Yup’ik people on the Bristol Bay side of the peninsula were hunters and fishers who lived on caribou, moose, bear, and other mammals.
+Waterfowl and ptarmigan also sustained the Yup’ik people, along with salmon harvested with gill nets made of spruce root.
 Fish traps, harpoons, and weirs were also used for fishing; whitefish and bottom fish were caught with bone hooks.
-The Eskimos prized caribou—which they hunted with snares and bows and arrows—not only for their meat, but also for their skins, which were incorporated into clothing and traded.
-Eskimos also hunted moose and brown bear, whose skins were treasured as bedding and entrance hangings.
+They prized caribou—which they hunted with snares and bows and arrows—not only for their meat, but also for their skins, which were incorporated into clothing and traded.
+The Yup’ik people also hunted moose and brown bear, whose skins were treasured as bedding and entrance hangings.

 Living for centuries near the shores of Iliamna Lake and Lake Clark, Dena’ina Athabascan Indians relied on moose, caribou, and abundant runs of red salmon for food.
 They also hunted bear, beaver, porcupine, and waterfowl, and caught freshwater fish using canoes made of birch bark, moose hide, and cottonwood.
 The mischief-loving raven is the creator of the Dena’ina’s ancient world; their oral history abounds with raven stories intended to teach and entertain.